balihoo/balibot-scripts/README.md

 balibot-scripts
 ===============

-A collection of hubot scripts for the balihoo balibot much like the [hubot-scripts][hubot-scripts] repo but more specific to our needs
+A collection of hubot scripts for the balihoo balibot much like the https://github.com/github/hubot-scripts repo but more specific to our needs